soramitsu/fearless-utils-iOS/README.md

     do {
         try reachabilityManager?.add(listener: self)
     } catch {
-        logger?.warning("Failed to subscribe to reachability changes")
+        print("Failed to subscribe to reachability changes")
     }
 }